Criteria for Progression Sample Clauses

 AutoNDA by SimpleDocs

-Criteria for Progression.
-An employee remains at their designated Level until the employee has the relevant skills, and is assessed to be competent to perform effectively at a higher level.
-Progression to the higher Operative Levels 4 & 5 will be dependent on the availability of a position and the employee being appointed to that position by the Company.
-Competency shall be assessed against the relevant Company Competency Standards.
+Criteria for Progression. (a) An employee remains on probation until the employee has the skills and is assessed to be competent to perform effectively at a higher level. (b) Progression will be based solely on the competency of the employee.
+Progression to a higher level will also be dependent on the availability of a position and the employee being appointed to that position by the Company. (c) Competency shall be assessed against the relevant Company Competency Standards and Job Descriptions.

 Related to Criteria for Progression